axelarnetwork/axelarate-community/documentation/Admin/Exercise 3 Join Validator.md

 http://{IPADDRESS}:{PORT}
 ```

-If your node is running on `localhost`, use `host.docker.internal` as the `IPADDRESS` since Axelar runs in a docker container.
+If your node is running using docker on `localhost`, use `host.docker.internal` as the `IPADDRESS`.
+If you used the binaries, use `localhost`.
 eg)

 ```bash